A comprehensive natural approach to peripheral neuropathy combines antioxidants, herbs, topical solutions, and lifestyle changes.

 Several essential oils have shown potential in managing neuropathic pain and promoting relaxation.
 Some of the most promising options include:

-Lavender oil: Known for it’s calming properties, lavender can help reduce stress and promote better sleep, which is crucial for pain management.
+Lavender oil: Known for its calming properties, lavender can help reduce stress and promote better sleep, which is crucial for pain management.

 Peppermint oil: Provides a cooling sensation that can help reduce burning pain associated with neuropathy.